tomedunn/the-finished-book/_classes/xp-and-player-characters/xp-and-player-characters.md

 According to Eqn. \eqref{eq:XP-simple}, a PC's XP value comes from the product of their average effective hit points and average effective damage per round.
 Martial character tend to have larger hit dice as well as higher AC values from their armor than spellcasters.
 They also tend to have more features that can help them mitigate damage or, in the case of the fighter and the paladin, features that heal them without diminishing their ability to deal damage.
 The result of this is that martial character tend to have significantly higher effective hit points than spellcasters.

-This difference is made clear in Fig. <a href="#fig:pcs-encounter-ehp-vs-level-medium-adventuring-days" class="fig-ref">5</a> (below), which plots each class's average effective hit points used to calculate their encounter XP.
-Expect for a few exceptions, the ranking here matches those observed for XP in Fig. <a href="#fig:encounter-xp-thresholds-vs-level" class="fig-ref">4</a>.
+This difference is made clear in Fig. \figref{fig:pcs-encounter-ehp-vs-level-medium-adventuring-days} (below), which plots each class's average effective hit points used to calculate their encounter XP.
+Expect for a few exceptions, the ranking here matches those observed for XP in Fig. \figref{fig:encounter-xp-thresholds-vs-level}.

 <figure id="fig:pcs-encounter-ehp-vs-level-medium-adventuring-days">
     {% include_relative fig-pcs-encounter-ehp-vs-level-medium-adventuring-days-large.html %}
     {% include_relative fig-pcs-encounter-ehp-vs-level-medium-adventuring-days-small.html %}
-    <figcaption>Figure 5: Average encounter effective hit points for each class for a full adventuring day consisting of Medium encounters and two short rests.</figcaption>
+    <figcaption>Average encounter effective hit points for each class for a full adventuring day consisting of Medium encounters and two short rests.</figcaption>
 </figure>

 It's also interesting to note that while most of the classes show a linear growth in effective hit points (mostly due to their maximum hit points increasing linearly as they level), the barbarian and monk show non-linear growth in later levels.